 Originally born of the desire to recreate the simple beauty of the classic British roadster, the Mk1 MX-5 is a design icon and the genesis point of an unmistakable lineage that has seen the MX-5 stay true to the classic roadster principles of a long bonnet, a rear-set cabin and a short tail.
 These values of compact dimensions and sporty proportions remain at the heart of the RF’s design, yet with its teardrop-shaped cabin and fastback roofline there’s no mistaking the unique look of the Retractable Fastback.

 Thanks to successfully blending Mazda’s Kodo: Soul of Motion design philosophy with traditional fastback styling cues, the RF represents the perfect balance between tradition and progress.
-In keeping with the principles of KODO, it conveys motion even at standstill, and like MX-5 convertible its visual appeal is anchored by its taut proportions – in fact aside from a 5mm increase in overall height - the RF retains identical dimensions to its soft roofed brother, retaining a planted stance on the road that is perfectly complemented by its powerful and assertive lines.
+In keeping with the principles of Kodo, it conveys motion even at standstill, and like MX-5 Roadsterits visual appeal is anchored by its taut proportions – in fact aside from a 5mm increase in overall height - the RF retains identical dimensions to its soft roofed brother, retaining a planted stance on the road that is perfectly complemented by its powerful and assertive lines.

 Its sleek nose features ultra-compact LED headlamp units and a low-slung bonnet with powerful character lines that flow towards the edges of the sweptback windscreen.
 In profile the clean panels look as if they shrink wrap around the car with the body appearing to tuck in to the corners.
 With minimal gaps between the roof pillars and the surrounding body panels this elegant execution means you could mistake the RF for a fixed-roof coupe.